vestingz/vestingz.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is a test title."
+title: "CV."
-excerpt: "Is this my landing page?"
+excerpt: "Some bits about me."
 author_profile: true
 redirect_from:
   - /about/